curi/fi/docs/pub-drafts/aus-constitution-contradiction.md

 Since deciding the matter of citizenship is a sovereign right of *nations themselves*, they are free to decide their own criteria for citizenship.
 Furthermore, citizenship does no need to be *acknowledged* by either party for it to be in effect; it is simply *unrecognised* at that point.
 Any nation (as long as it is recognised as a nation by Australia) could introduce a new class of citizenship defined as something like "any sitting member of Australian parliament is automatically granted citizenship for their full sitting period".
 Doing so would mean there would be no person capable of holding office in Australia, as to do so would immediately disqualify them.

-[1]: There's a suitable definition of 'adherence' which fits this pattern, too, but the other two definitions in Webster's 1913 are more appropriate.
+1: There's a suitable definition of 'adherence' which fits this pattern, too, but the other two definitions in Webster's 1913 are more appropriate.

-[2]: well, at least according to [this wikipedia page](https://en.wikipedia.org/wiki/Australian_nationality_law#:~:text=A%20person%20born%20in%20Australia,also%20acquired%20citizenship%20by%20birth.).
+2: well, at least according to [this wikipedia page](https://en.wikipedia.org/wiki/Australian_nationality_law#:~:text=A%20person%20born%20in%20Australia,also%20acquired%20citizenship%20by%20birth.).

 ---

 ## Notes from Tutorial 2020-07-17

+- decent focus, not trying to say too much
+- lots of info, mostly clear
+- issues as covered
+- has casued issues
+- level for ppl who want political battles
+  - excuse to attack
+  - good to remove technicalities
+-